 Back on our new planet, we next had a go at shooting an exploratory parachute from our spaceship onto a surface target.
 Eve and Ada just didn’t have the weight behind them to force the parachute out the tube, but Space Mom had no problems.
 Have you ever seen a silent woman in a silver wig launching herself across the room onto a launch pad?
 I thought not.
 I was pretty surprised myself, although there wasn’t a yelp to be heard.
 A final highlight of the evening was a photo with an astronaut.
 Well, it was for me anyway.
 I think the girls had had quite enough of me taking photos of them throughout the night, but the smiles in this pic were more than genuine.
 Ada looked great in the space helmet, and I reckon Eve now knows what she wants to be when she grows up.
 As for me?
 I think I’ll stick to planet Earth.
 I can’t get used to the silence of space – way too eerie for me.

 “Mummy, this is the best day ever!” came Ada’s final verdict.
 And that sums it up quite nicely.
 Thank you Scitech for a fantastic evening.
 My first visit to Scitech lived up to all that was promised and more.
 We’ll be back.
 And hopefully, so will my voice!

-Enjoy a fun-filled day out with the family at Scitech and receive $5 off your family pass with your KidzaBuzz Membership, found in the Fun & Physical section.
+Enjoy a fun-filled day out with the family at Scitech and receive a 2 for 1 Entry – Saving you up to $19 with your KidzaBuzz Membership, found in the Fun & Physical section.
 Download your membership today …Why wouldn’t you want to Invest a Little to Save a Lot???